akhoury/ginx/README.md

 	* Arguments
 		* directory - a string representing the directory that has the files to be parsed
 		* rowCallback(err, row) - a callback function for each row's end of parse, with the error if any, and the result row object
-		* fileCallback(file) - a callback function for file's end of parse
+		* fileCallback(err, file) - a callback function for file's end of parse
-		* dirCallback(dir) - a callback function for Dir's end of parse
+		* dirCallback(err) - a callback function for Dir's end of parse

 INSTALL
 -------